Medieval chain mail was a special kind of armor which consisted of small metal rings joined together to form a closely linked protective mesh.

 How was Chainmail made?

-The favourite type of chainmail was to link each ring with four others (4-1 method)
+The favorite type of chainmail was to link each ring with four others (4-1 method).

-Alternating rows and columns was the favourite way of making medieval chainmail
+Alternating rows and columns was the favorite way of making medieval chainmail.

 Detail of Medieval chainmail Hauberk worn by medieval soldiers and knight